-We wanted to create a collection that brings together the two things that are close to our hearts: protecting our wildlife and creating a unique design finished with exquisite craftsmanship.
+We wanted to create a collection bringing together two things that are close to our hearts: protecting endangered wildlife and creating a unique design finished with exquisite craftsmanship.

 These designs explore endangered animals in their natural habitat, hoping to educate people to protect them and their way of life.

 Finely hand-turned wood, encased in glass, brings out the fragility of the situation and the immense, immediate need to help conserve our earth and all its inhabitants.

 Our first line focuses on bringing to life a range of endangered species in India that are being threatened and remain neglected with time.
 We have designed exquisitely crafted collectibles using the idea of a "message in a bottle."